lcycv/IO-MOT/README.md

-IO-MOT: Instance Similarity and Optical Flow for Multi-Object Tracking
+IO-MOT: Dual-Modal Feature Fusion with Instance Embeddings and Optical Flow for  Multi-Object Tracking